How I Validated a Pain Point and Shipped a SaaS in 7 Days

 Further Reading

-- I Built a Bot That Builds SaaS Products: Introducing MicroSaaSBot Announcing MicroSaaSBot—the AI system that takes ideas from validation to deployed MVP with minimal human intervention.
+- I Built an AI That Ships SaaS Products: Here's Everything That Happened Announcing MicroSaaSBot—the AI system that takes ideas from validation to deployed MVP with minimal human intervention.
 It built StatementSync in one week.

-- From Idea to Deployed MVP: MicroSaaSBot's Complete Workflow The full pipeline from 'I have an idea' to 'it's live on Vercel with Stripe billing.'
+- How I Go From Idea to Deployed MVP in Under 24 Hours The full pipeline from 'I have an idea' to 'it's live on Vercel with Stripe billing.'
 Every phase explained with the real StatementSync timeline.

-- How MicroSaaSBot Validates Ideas Before Writing Code The validation phase that prevents building products nobody wants.
+- Writing Code Before Validating Your Idea Is Wrong The validation phase that prevents building products nobody wants.
 Market research, persona scoring, and the go/no-go decision that saves weeks of effort.